Laserworks/diy/_posts/2015-08-20-wireless-music-visualizer.markdown

 - processing
 ---

 We use Arduino and bluetooth to wirelessly visualize music being played on PC.
-Arduino and its accesories are running from battery.
+Arduino and its accessories are running from battery.
 In order to eliminate noise we analyze the music stream on PC and send frequency spectrum information to arduino via bluetooth.

 ![Yet Another Wireless Music Visualizer]({{site.baseurl}}/images/2015-08-20-wireless-music-visualizer/cube.gif "Yet Another Wireless Music Visualizer")